boshyxd/speedbeaver/README.md

 ## Configuration

-To drop SpeedBeaver into any async FastAPI app, see the following Python snippet:
+To drop SpeedBeaver into any FastAPI app, see the following Python snippet:

 ```python
 from fastapi import FastAPI